Ludovica Francesconi

-Biography
+Early life

 Born in 1999 in Sora, in the province of Frosinone, to mother Sonia Lupo and father Fabrizio Francesconi, Ludovica has cultivated a passion for acting since she was little and is the older sister of Ginevra, also an actress.

 Career

-She approached acting and theatre since she was a child.
+Francesconi approached acting and theatre since she was a child.
 After a specific course, she dedicated herself to various training courses, practicing classical dance and playing the piano.
 In 2012 she acted in the play Alice nel paese delle meraviglie, in the role of Alice.
 From 2013 to 2015 she acted in the play La giara, in the role of Carminella, and later in L'importanza di chiamarsi Ernesto, in the role of Cecily.

 In 2020, she played the protagonist Marta in the film Out of My League (Sul più bello), directed by Alice Filippi and presented at the 50th edition of the Giffoni Film Festival.
 The following year, in 2021, she starred in the sequels to the latter film, Still Out of My League (Ancora più bello) and Forever Out of My League (Sempre più bello), both directed by Claudio Norza.
 Meanwhile, she is attending a degree program in Literature, Music, and Entertainment in Rome.
 In 2024 she played the role of Annita in the series La Storia, that of Marta in the series Sul più bello – La serie and that of Lilli in the film Una terapia di gruppo directed by Paolo Costella.